Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 Eugene B. Kogan

-Eugene B. Kogan, Ph.D., is the research director of Harvard University’s American Secretaries of State Project, which aims to crystallize diplomatic leadership lessons from 50 years of diplomacy by U.S. Secretaries of State, from William Rogers (1968) to Rex Tillerson (2018).
+Eugene B. Kogan, Ph.D., is the Visiting Scholar at Harvard Law School’s East Asian Legal Studies Program.
+He recently concluded a five-year term as the inaugural Research and Executive Director of Harvard University’s American Secretaries of State Project, which aimed to crystallize diplomatic leadership lessons from 50 years of diplomacy by U.S. Secretaries of State, from William Rogers (1968) to Rex Tillerson (2018).

 An expert in coercive negotiations and power dynamics, Dr. Kogan previously served as a Stanton Postdoctoral Fellow at Harvard Kennedy School’s Belfer Center for Science and International Affairs.
 He now teaches Using Power Effectively: A Toolkit for Leaders, a Professional Development Program at Harvard University’s Division of Continuing Education.